vikeshpatil/Automated_BDay_Wish/README.md

     $ chmod +x install.sh
     $ ./install.sh

-At the end a registration window will appear to save login details.
-Fill the correct details and click on save.
+At the end, a registration window will appear to save login details.
+Fill username and password for facebook and Gmail, API key for sms and click on save.

 #### Changing login details
 Navigate to project folder and open terminal there and enter following command

     $ ./Registration.sh

-Now enter details to be changed and save.
+Now enter details to be change and save.

 #### Add Contact/Person Details
 Navigate to program folder and open terminal there